nikestep/grunt-html-angular-validate/README.md

 The proxy to the W3C validator service.
 Use this as an alternative when running a local instance of the W3C validator service (e.g. `http://localhost:8080`).
 Do not use in conjunction with `optinos.w3clocal`.

+###options.concurrentJobs
+Type: `Integer`
+Default value: `1`

+The maximum number of validation jobs to run concurrently.
+Using a number greater than `1` can greatly increase validation speed with many files, especially when running a local validation server.

 ### Usage Examples